 Today we talk about the most widespread mushrooms in the world, not so exotic looking, but the taste of the most sensitive taste buds, but even the most refined taste buds adore them.
 They are used to make the creamiest soups and the most delicious spices, and they come in gray, gold or pink attire; they are benefactors for both the environment and our health.
 Do you know who this is about?
 About oyster mushrooms.

 While other types of mushrooms (such as porcini mushrooms) have been found in kitchens and home pharmacies for centuries, oyster mushrooms have only recently been on the repertoire.
 However, before we get preoccupied with its health and culinary benefits, let’s get to know it.

-We will find oyster mushroom on hard trees, fallen or dead trees because it has one very unusual property.
-Oyster mushroom is a saprotroph, which in translation would mean that dead and rotten substances (such as tree bark) are her favorite food.
+We will find oyster mushrooms on hard trees, fallen or dead trees because it has one very unusual property.
+Oyster mushroom is a saprotroph, which in translation would mean that dead and rotten substances (such as tree bark) are her favourite food.
 Therefore, when looking for them, pay attention to logs, fallen or dead trees as potential homes in which they hide.
-They are one of the easiest types of mushrooms to grow, due to their rapid growth, wide variety of potential substrates and tolerance to growing conditions.
+They are one of the easiest types of mushrooms to grow, due to their rapid growth, a wide variety of potential substrates and tolerance to growing conditions.
 The “fashion detail” from which they do not separate are the caps with a diameter of 5-25 cm, which are shaped like a fan or a sea oyster, whence their name – oyster mushrooms.
-They have a nutty, subtle flavor that goes well with soups, various stews and sauces.
+They have a nutty, subtle flavour that goes well with soups, various stews and sauces.